-Construction for Phase 2 of the FireSmart program is scheduled to begin later in the fall, and sections of the Birchwood Trails will be temporarily closed while work is underway.
+Construction for the next phase of the FireSmart program is began in October, and sections of the Birchwood Trails will be temporarily closed while work is underway.
 Notification will be shared at that time to ensure public safety while continuing to provide access to unaffected areas.

 While enjoying the trails, please observe the following:

 - Use the trails at your own risk, and share the trails with other users.

 - For safety, helmets are required for bike riders.
 (Bylaw 99/028).

 - No motorized vehicles permitted unless authorized by special permit (Bylaw 98/078).